Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 Mbed TLS code should minimize use of external functions.
 Standard `libc` functions are allowed, but should be documented in the [KB article on external dependencies](what-external-dependencies-does-mbedtls-rely-on.md).

-### Minimize code based on precompiler directives
+### Minimize code based on preprocessor directives

-To minimize the code size and external dependencies, the availability of modules and module functionality is controlled by precompiler directives located in `mbedtls/mbedtls_config.h`.
+To minimize the code size and external dependencies, the availability of modules and module functionality is controlled by preprocessor directives located in `mbedtls/mbedtls_config.h`.
 Each module should have at least its own module define for enabling or disabling the module altogether.
 Other files using the module header should only include the header file if the module is actually available.

 Since often systems that use Mbed TLS do not have a file system, functions specifically using the file system should be contained in `MBEDTLS_FS_IO` directives.